Enki013/PHP-Gemini-Prompts/README.md

 ### Content Exploration

 Users can select categories according to their interests and view prompt cards related to these categories.
+Then, they can chat with Gemini.

 Contributing
 ------------